alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/services_management.md

 {%warning%}
 <h5>Limitation</h5>
-A4C 1.4 does not support capabilitie attributes edition yet thus sadly you cannot define the endpoint ip_address on the endpoint itself.
+A4C 1.4 does not support capabilitie attributes edition yet.
+Thus, sadly you cannot define the endpoint ip_address on the endpoint itself.

 You need to add an attribute on the service node type level following the naming convention: `capabilities.YOUR_CAPABILITY_NAME.ATTRIBUTE_KEY`.

+For example in our case of Mongo service, we would define the capability `service_api` attribute `ip_address` like this:

 ![defining_capabilities_attributes_for_service](../../images/1.4.0/user_guide/service/user_attributes.png)
 {%endwarning%}